KiranReddy0808/Pegasus/README.md

 # Pegasus

-The motivation to build this application was to showcase what I watch, play, listen and read on my github static site.
+The motivation to build this application was to showcase about me on my github static site.
 The app is live at [this](https://walrus-app-lrhok.ondigitalocean.app/) link.

 ## Goals